jarinox/python-droit/docs/io.md

 # Documentation - droit.io
-Your can find the source-code of python-droit and this documentation on [Github](https://github.com/jaybeejs/python-droit).
+You can find the source-code of python-droit and this documentation on [Github](https://github.com/jaybeejs/python-droit).

 ## Class